 Buildings are responsible for a large share of our global energy use.
 Energy use is in fact the main determinant of a building’s global environmental footprint, considering its total life span.

-Our students will graduate with advanced knowledge, skills and competencies within the area of energy-efficient and environmental building design in cold climates.
-Our goal is to train highly skilled professionals, who will significantly contribute to and influence the design, building or renovation of energy-efficient buildings, taking into consideration the architecture and environment, the inhabitants’ behaviour and needs, their health and comfort as well as the overall economy.
+Our students will graduate with advanced knowledge, skills and competencies within the area of energy-efficient and environmental building design in heating-dominated climates.
+Our goal is to create highly skilled professionals, who will significantly contribute to and influence the design, building or renovation of energy-efficient buildings and relating to renewable energy supply, taking into consideration the architecture and environment, the inhabitants’ behaviour, needs, health and comfort, as well as the overall economy.

-The well thought through theoretical courses are complemented with practical modules, in which students apply their new knowledge.
-In small teams, our students work together to design energy-efficient buildings, and to analyse the consequences of various design alternatives using an integrated design process.
-The student teams are intentionally mixed both regarding nationality background and academic background, such as in architecture and engineering.
-The purpose is to get training in the interdisciplinary design process and in team work, which is very important for their future careers.
-Courses also include site visits, guest lecturers from the industry, and tours of existing good examples of energy-efficient building design.
+The carefully tailored theoretical courses are complemented with practical modules, in which students apply their new knowledge.
+This pedagogical approach enables a strong learning progression and is the reason why the programme is shaped by tailor-made mandatory courses.
+Our students work together in small teams to design energy-efficient concepts and buildings and to analyse the consequences of various design alternatives using supportive computer tools and methods in an integrated design process.
+The student teams are intentionally mixed both in terms of cultural background and academic backgrounds, such as in architecture and engineering.
+Thus, the students are trained in the interdisciplinary design process and in teamwork, which is very important for their future careers.
+Courses also include site visits, guest lecturers from the industry and tours of existing good examples of energy-efficient building design.

-The programme involves teachers from different departments at Lund University.
-The main ones are: Department of Architecture and Built Environment (Divisions of Energy and Building Design, and Environmental Psychology) and Department of Buildingand Environmental Technology (Divisions of Building Physics, and Building Services).
+The programme involves teachers from different departments at Lund University, mainly: Department of Architecture and Built Environment (Divisions of Energy and Building Design and Environmental Psychology) and Department of Building and Environmental Technology (Divisions of Building Physics and Building Services).